dankamongmen/libnetstack/README.md

 ```
 // The default for all members is false or the appropriate zero representation.
 typedef struct netstack_opts {
-  // refrain from launching a thread to handle netlink events in the
-  // background. caller will need to handle nonblocking I/O.
-  bool no_thread;
   // a given curry may be non-NULL only if the corresponding cb is also NULL.
   netstack_iface_cb iface_cb;
   void* iface_curry;